MicrosoftDocs/azure-docs/articles/connectors/connectors-create-api-crmonline.md

 ## Set advanced options for a logic app step

-When you add a step to your logic app, clicking **Show advanced options** lets you control how to filter data in that step by adding a filter or order by query.
+In a logic app step, clicking **Show advanced options** to specify how to filter data in that step by adding a filter or order by query.

 For example, you can use a filter query to get only active accounts and order by the account name.
 To perform this task, enter the OData filter query **statuscode eq 1** and select **Account Name** from the dynamic content list.